polyal/bp2p/README.md

 # bp2p
-An application that defines a decentralized peer-to-peer network where nodes communicate via bluetooth.
+An application that defines a node in a decentralized peer-to-peer network where nodes communicate via bluetooth.

 ### Requirements